invertedpotato/Testing-Macroeconomic-Theory/README.md

 # Empirical Examination of Macroeconomic Theories

-This Jupyter notebook analyzes five key macroeconomic theories using real-world U.S. data from 1980-2024.
-The analysis tests whether these theories hold up empirically by examining statistical significance and explanatory power (R-squared values).
+This Jupyter notebook empirically examines some macroeconomic theories using real-world U.S. data from 1980-2024.
+This analysis is meant to see how well these theories hold up in practice, by not only examining whether there is a statistically significant relationship between any two variables, but also how well one variable can explain the variation in the other variable(by computing the R-squared value).
 ## Overview

 This project empirically tests the following macroeconomic theories: